Review: ‘Do Aur Do Pyaar,’ starring Vidya Balan, Pratik Gandhi, Ileana D’Cruz and Sendhil Ramamurthy

 In “Do Aur Do Pyaar,” the drama from outside relatives comes from Kavya’s Ooty-based family, which is the only family shown in the movie.
 Kavya has “daddy issues” with her domineering father Venkat (played by Thalaivasal Vijay), who doesn’t approve of the marriage, for various reasons, including because Venkat thinks that Ani’s caste is “beneath” Kavya’s caste.
 Venkat is still angry that Kavya and Ani eloped before Venkat had a chance to meet Ani.
 Kavya’s mother Savitri (played by Rekha Kudligi) doesn’t say much and tries to keep the peace when Kavya and Venkat argue with each other.

 When the father of Venkat dies, Kavya and Ani apprehensively go to Ooty for the funeral.
 At this point, Kayva had already visited a divorce lawyer in Mumbai, and Kavya was ready to serve divorce papers to Ani.
 However, they both agree to pretend to her family that Kavya and Ani have a happy marriage.
-There are various aunts, uncles and cousins at the funeral, but they do not any real bearing on the overall plot.
+There are various aunts, uncles and cousins at the funeral, but they do not have any real bearing on the overall plot.
 The only family member who has a significant role is Kavya’s father Venkat.

 Kavya and Ani feel like outsiders in the family, which creates a bond between Ani and Kavya and rekindles their passion for each other.
 They start having sex again.
 (The sex scenes in the movie are very tame, and there is no nudity.)
 Ani and Kavya also become friends again, after a long period of time of treating each other like barely tolerated roommates.